'Searching for Sugar Man' director commits suicide aged 36

-STOCKHOLM Swedish film director Malik Bendjelloul, whose documentary "Searching for Sugar Man" won an Oscar last year, has killed himself, his family said, triggering tributes for a man who "chased the world for stories to tell."
-He was 36.
+STOCKHOLM Swedish film director Malik Bendjelloul, whose documentary "Searching for Sugar Man" won an Oscar last year, has killed himself, his family said, triggering tributes for a man who "chased the world for stories to tell".

-Police said Bendjelloul died late Tuesday in the Stockholm area.
+Police said Bendjelloul, who was 36, had died late on Tuesday in the Stockholm area.
 His brother later confirmed local media reports that he had committed suicide.

 "I can confirm my brother has taken his own life," Johar Bendjelloul said in a text message to Reuters.

-"Searching for Sugar Man," structured like a mystery, followed two South African journalists who tried to track down American singer Sixto Rodriguez after his disappearance from the public scene.
+"Searching for Sugar Man", structured like a mystery, followed two South African journalists trying to track down American singer Sixto Rodriguez after his disappearance from the public scene.

 Rodriguez had failed to achieve fame in the United States but, unbeknownst to him, had become a popular and influential folk icon in South Africa.

-It helped make Rodriguez, now 71, better known in the United States and led to a revival of his musical career.
+It also helped make Rodriguez, now aged 71, better known in the United States and led to a revival of his musical career.

-Rodriguez told Billboard magazine after a performance in Detroit on Tuesday that the director's death was a "shock."

-"He was a very talented man and hard-working artist - he proved it by hitting an Academy Award his first time out," the singer and songwriter said.
-"My deepest condolences to his family.
-Rest in peace."

-Sony Pictures Classics, the film's distributor, praised Bendjelloul's modesty and passion for storytelling.
+Sony Pictures Classics, the film's distributor, led the tributes to Bendjelloul on Wednesday.

 "Much like Rodriguez himself, Malik was a genuine person who chased the world for stories to tell," it said in a statement.